Rites of Passage (Indigo Girls album): Background and music

 Rites of Passage was recorded in four months, twice longer than the previous record.
 The duo invited Siouxsie and the Banshees members to take part to the sessions, drummer Budgie, cello player Martin McCarrick and percussionist Talvin Singh, along with Gang of Four bassist Sara Lee.
 Singer and guitarist Amy Ray later commented on their choice: "we had dreams with who we wanted to play" adding, that "Budgie is one of my favourite drummers".
 Other instruments include acoustic guitars, mandolin and world-folk elements.
 The duo's other singer Emily Saliers stated that Ray "really wanted to have a Celtic feel to certain things and that happened".
 Musically the album was "more colorful and punchy" (The Washington Post) compared to their previous material.
 Critic Mike Joyce noted that the themes of the songs were "pain and suffering, fear and loathing, angst and anger, desire and dread".
 Orlando Sentinel wrote the duo's "lyrics are highly personal with a strong literary bent".

 Release

-The lead single, "Galileo" got significant play on radio and MTV in the US, and consequently, Rites of Passage nearly entered in the top 20 of the Billboard 200.
+The lead single "Galileo" received significant airplay on radio and MTV in the US, and consequently, Rites of Passage nearly entered in the top 20 of the Billboard 200.
 The album was reissued and remastered on CD in 2000 with two bonus tracks.